I love to write articles about how to grow and care for various kinds of wonderful plants.

 Where to Plant Bougainvillea

-Planting close to a wall is another good landscaping strategy when thinking of where to place your bougainvillea, as with proper trellising and guidance it'll flow along and on top of the wall, creating a wonderful scene.
+Planting close to a wall is another good landscaping strategy when deciding where to place your bougainvillea.
+With proper trellising and guidance, they'll flow along and on top of the wall, creating a wonderful scene.

 Bougainvillea have a thin, fibrous root system, making them extremely sensitive to being mishandled in any way.

-So before you plant them, you can either cut down the sides of the container with a sharp shears once it is placed in the hole, or tap it around the sides of the container with your hand until it loosens up and easily comes out when you turn the pot over.
+Before you plant them, you can either cut down the sides of the container with sharp shears once it is placed in the hole or tap it around the sides of the container with your hand until it loosens up and easily comes out when you turn the pot over.